yoohooitstoo/gt-hw-user-directory-app/README.md

 The user will be able to view their entire employee directory at once so that I have quick access to their information.
 An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
 It would be particularly helpful to be able to filter employees by name.
 The user should be able to:

-  * Sort the table by at least one category
+  * Sort the table by name, phone #, email, or age.

-  * Filter the users by at least one property.
+  * Search the table by name.

 The following screenshot demonstrates the application functionality: